Avalara License Service Terms and Conditions

 i.
 “Avalara License Guidance” means the Service where Avalara provides Customer with a report listing the initial Licenses and Registration required, including PDFs of or links to the form applications, for one line of business in one physical business location and provides information to enable Customer to complete the applications.

 ii.
-“Avalara Sales Tax Registration” means the Service where Avalara prepares and files a Registration for one jurisdiction.
+“Avalara Sales Tax Registration” means the Service where Avalara collects Customer Data and prepares and files a Registration for one jurisdiction.

 iii.
-“Avalara License Preparation” means the combination of the Avalara Sales Tax Registration Service and the Service where on a one-time basis, Avalara prepares the business License forms using Customer Data for Customer to file the business Licenses needed for one line of business in one physical location.
+“Avalara License Preparation” means the combination of the Avalara Sales Tax Registration Service and the Service where on a one-time basis, Avalara collects Customer Data and prepares the License forms for Customer to file the Licenses needed for one line of business in one physical location.

 b.
 Other Defined Terms